 If you’re beginning to think that this sounds like it’s going to be similar to a pantry shopping list, then you’d be right.
 All of these long-lasting food are things that are best to store in your pantry or cupboards.
 It is food that you’re most likely already buying, but haven’t given much thought to their longevity.

-When preparing a shopping list for an emergency, such as a hurricane food list or a survival food list, you will want to include some canned goods.
+When preparing a shopping list for an emergency like coronavirus, you will want to include some canned goods.
 Usually, unopened cans can be stored from 1 to 5 years, depending on the product and the manufacturer.

 Items like canned peaches, tomatoes and pickles have the shortest shelf life, around 1 year, because they contain highly acidic juices.
 This is because those tangy acidic juices speed up the process of food decay.
 Choose low acidic products instead, such as canned meat, soup, and beans.
 They will last significantly longer: about 2-5 years.
 What’s more, canned food can be as healthy as fresh food.
 So, should you have to rely on these in an emergency, your health won’t suffer.